slitvinov/gitlog/README.md

 I want to illustrate what variational auctoenocder (VAE) does.
-Biases (`z`) of my coins are uniform and I have a device which changes a bias to `z * t` (`t` is between `0` and `1`).
+Biases (`z`) of my coins are uniform, and I have a device which changes a bias to `z * t` (`t` is between `0` and `1`).
 I pick two coins, scale biases, and toss two times each.